Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Results

 \subsection{Understanding Misclassifications}

 In Figure~\ref{fig:Grad-CAM_CM} we show example galaxies and their Grad-CAMs set up in the same layout as a confusion matrix.
-For each example, the input galaxy image is on the left, the Grad-CAM with class ``merger" activated is in the center, and the Grad-CAM with class ``nonmerger" activated is on the right.
-The true positives are on the diagonal, with the misclassifications on the off-diagonals.
-When discussing Figure~\ref{fig:Grad-CAM_CM}, activating a class refers to asking the network to highlight which pixels are important for that class.
-We can see that in most cases when activating the Grad-CAM for the unpredicted class, the edges tend to be highlighted, and when we activate the Grad-CAM for the predicted class, it tends to highlight the galaxy at the center.
-This is promising, showing that even when the network makes an incorrect classification, it is often still making its decision on the physical features of the galaxy.
-The Grad-CAMs are not different enough between classes to draw conclusions about specific image features, but do offer confidence that the network has learned not to focus on background noise or sources, as seen in the bottom figure of the top left true negative quadrant, an important quality of successful merger identification using CNNs \citep{bottrell_deep_2019}.
+For each example, the input galaxy image is on the left, the Grad-CAM with class ``nonmerger" activated is in the center, and the Grad-CAM with class ``merger" activated is on the right.
+The \textbf{TNs and TPs} are on the diagonal, with the misclassifications on the off-diagonals.
+When discussing Figure~\ref{fig:Grad-CAM_CM}, activating a class refers to asking the network to highlight which pixels are important for that class. \textbf{The Grad-CAMs offer confidence that the network has learned not to focus on background noise or sources, as seen in the bottom figure of the \textbf{FN} quadrant, an important quality of successful merger identification using CNNs \citep{bottrell_deep_2019}.
+We can see that overall, when predicting a nonmerger the network tends to focus on the central pixels of the image and thus the more central regions of the galaxies.
+On the other hand, when predicting a merger, the Grad-CAM highlights borader swaths of pixels, and showing the network tends to focus on more of the extended features of the galaxy.
+The Grad-CAMs confirm that the network learned fainter physical features, such as tidal tails, that are not as obvious to the naked eye (e.g., bottom image in the TP quadrant). }

+\textbf{There are some cases where this overall trend of central pixels for nonmergers and extended pixels for mergers does not hold.
+The images where the Grad-CAMs show the opposite pattern (i.e., the nonmerger activation is spread in the outskirts and the merger activation is focused on the center) tend to be low mass, faint galaxies.
+The two central bulges are sometimes the only feature that can be seen above the noise limit.
+These cases, with faint galaxies with two bulges, are often predicted as a merger, and is an important source of contamination to consider in future merger samples.
+Examples of this can be seen in the middle image in the FP quadrant and the top image of the TP quadrant.}